po1sigala/live/01-Class-Content/22-State/02-Homework/README.md

 ![The user checks out by going to their shopping cart.](./Assets/22-state-homework-demo-03.gif)

+* We'll use the Stripe API to process payments, which includes making front-end and back-end changes.
+Don't worry, Stripe provides test credentials, so you won't need to use a real credit card to try it out.
+[Refer to](https://stripe.com/docs/testing).

 ## Getting Started

 For instructions to add Redux to your application, refer to the [Redux Fundamentals basic tutorial](https://redux.js.org/basics/basic-tutorial).
 Note that the documentation will refer to additional packages that you'll need to complete this implementation.